robertc-pm/Duroair-New/src/content/industries/aerospace-aviation.md

   Aerospace and aviation clean air solutions include:

-  * **Hexavalent chromium containment** and capture during sanding, coating, and painting operations
+  * **Hexavalent chromium containment** and capture during surface preparation, coating, and painting operations

   * **Negative and positive pressure anterooms** to accompany cleanrooms and enclosures for painting and coating operations